AdrianaCeric/personal-site/pages/posts/otp.md

 make build-<region>
 ```

-For example, if you want to build a graph for Stuttgart, you would run:
+For example, if you want to build a graph for Portland, you can run:

 ```
 make build-portland
 ```

-To run OTP with the previously built graph, you can run:
+To run OTP with the previously built graph, run:

 ```
 make run-portland